diku-dk/futhark-website/performance.rst

    :class: performance_graph

 This program simply sums an array of integers.
-We compare the Futhark code to Thrust_, which is a high-quality C++ library developed by NVIDIA (now maintained as an open source project) for GPU programming in a high-level STL-like style.
+We compare the Futhark code to Thrust_, a C++ library developed by NVIDIA (now maintained as an open source project) for GPU programming in a high-level STL-like style.
 This program resides in a Thrust sweet spot, as it can be expressed as a single reduction with a simple operator.
 Thrust has well-implemented basic primitives, which means that matching it in performance on simple programs is a satisfying result.
 The sequential runtime is for Futhark code compiled to sequential CPU code.

 MSS (`Futhark <benchmarks/programs/mss.fut>`_, `Thrust <benchmarks/programs/mss.cu>`_)
 ------------------------------------------------------------------------------------------------